verse-lab/loom/README_Loom.md

 - definitions on Fig. 9 (Page 20) can be found in file `Veil/Veil/Theory/Defs.lean`
   - `VeilM` definition corresponds to lines 48-49
-  - `VeilM.canRaise` corresponds to ??
+  - `VeilM.succeedsWhenIgnoring` corresponds to lines 151-152
   - `VeilM.meetsSpecificationIfSuccessful` corresponds to lines 87-88
   - `VeilM.toTwoState` corresponds to lines 103-104
 - NOPaxos Case Study can be found in `Veil/Examples/NOPaxos` directory